raphaelstolt/lean-package-validator/README.md

 ## Utilisation via Composer scripts
 To avoid that changes coming from contributions or own modifications slip into release/dist archives it might be helpful to use a guarding [Composer scripts](https://getcomposer.org/doc/articles/scripts.md), which will be available at everyones fingertips.

-By adding the following to the project/micro-package `composer.json` the ` .gitattributes` file can now be validated via `composer validate-gitattributes`.
+By adding the following to the project/micro-package its `composer.json` the ` .gitattributes` file can now be easily validated via `composer validate-gitattributes`.

 ``` json
 {